brofegroy/WordBlitz/lib/screens/BlitzScreen/blitz_screen_utils/blitz_screen.md

 This is the screen where the user will be able to swipe to practice boggle on a board It will generate a fresh board if constructed without any arguments.

-It has a timer running the moment this screen loads up, and when it reaches 0, it will remove this current screen from the stack,then push the an instance of AnalysisScreen.
+It has a timer running the moment this screen loads up, and when it reaches 0 or is initially less than 0, it will remove this current screen from the stack,then push the an instance of AnalysisScreen.
 It returns a Future of the return value of AnalysisScreen.